fuxoft/fftempl/README.md

 We now have something that resembles HTML page (let's call it "intermediate page") but we are not done yet.

 Now we load the relevant tag file from the disk.
-As was the case with the template file, tag file can be defined by parameter named _TAGS but if it's not present, "fftempl/default.tag" file is used but this can be overridden.
+As was the case with the template file, tag file can be overriden on a file-by-file basis using the LuaJIT variable FFTEMPL.tags_filename but if it's not present, "fftempl/default.tag" file is used by default.

 The tag file consists of lines which have the following format: